unicode-org/icu4x/ffi/diplomat/wasm/icu4x/docs/datetime_ffi.rst

         See the `Rust documentation for to_calendar <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.DateTime.html#method.to_calendar>`__ for more information.

-.. js:class:: ICU4XGregorianDateTime

-    An ICU4X DateTime object capable of containing a Gregorian date and time.

-    See the `Rust documentation for DateTime <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.DateTime.html>`__ for more information.

-    .. js:staticfunction:: try_new(year, month, day, hour, minute, second, nanosecond)

-        Creates a new :js:class:`ICU4XGregorianDateTime` from the specified date and time.

-        See the `Rust documentation for new_gregorian_datetime <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.DateTime.html#method.new_gregorian_datetime>`__ for more information.

-    .. js:function:: time()

-        Gets the time contained in this object

-        See the `Rust documentation for time <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.DateTime.html#structfield.time>`__ for more information.

-    .. js:function:: to_any()

-        Converts this to an :js:class:`ICU4XDateTime` capable of being mixed with dates of other calendars

-        See the `Rust documentation for to_any <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.DateTime.html#method.to_any>`__ for more information.

 .. js:class:: ICU4XIsoDateTime

     An ICU4X DateTime object capable of containing a ISO-8601 date and time.